pinkpong111/Resolution-Based-Information-Theory/RBIT.md

 #### 5. Rest Mode as Steady State

 ```
-Rest Mode condition:  d(F_RBIT)/dt ≈ 0 for all five components,
-                      but F_RBIT ≠ (0,0,0,0,0)
+Rest Mode condition: no F_RBIT component is in a sustained adverse trend
+                     and all remain within declared operating bounds.

 Operationally:
-  Each fᵢ bounded and non-monotone over evaluation window W
-  No component in sustained rising trend
+  An observed zero burden vector is allowed under baseline normalization.
+  Adaptive freedom must be demonstrated by perturbation response, transfer,
+  sensitivity, exploration diversity, or v_class rather than by forcing
-  At least one component > 0 (residual instability maintained)
+  at least one burden component to remain positive.

 Not: zero instability (impossible)
 Not: all components at zero (structurally absent)